-The financial statements of Seychelles Pioneer Limited comply with the Isle of Man Companies Acts, 1931 to 2004 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The financial statements of Seychelles Patriot Limited comply with the Isle of Man Companies Acts, 1931 to 2004 and have been prepared in accordance with International Financial Reporting Standards (IFRS).
 These financial statements are prepared under the historical cost convention, except that borrowings, loans and receivables and other financial assets and financial liabilities are carried at amortised cost.
+Where necessary, comparative figures have been amended to conform with change in presentation in the current year.